- Faster Payment Registration

 - Solving Problems

-The Office of the NSW Small Business Commissioner was created by the NSW Government as an independent and strong voice for small businesses within government.
-We are here to help small businesses raise issues like red tape or the unfair practices of state government, local governments or other businesses.
+The NSW Small Business Commissioner was created by the NSW Government as an independent and strong voice for small businesses within government.

 Big business have more capability to express their views to government.
 Small businesses are often not members of industry bodies and associations that can make a case for them.
 And to try to lobby the government on your own as a small business would be a daunting task.
 That's where we can help.